The homotopy type of spaces of real resultants with bounded multiplicity

 \section{Introduction}

-\paragraph{Spaces of polynomials and the motivation.} The principal motivation for this paper derived from the two results obtained by Vassiliev \cite{Va} and Farb-Wolfson \cite{FW}.
+\paragraph{Spaces of polynomials and the motivation.} The principal motivation for this paper is derived from the two results obtained by Vassiliev \cite{Va} and Farb-Wolfson \cite{FW}.

 Vassiliev \cite{Va} described a general method for calculating cohomology of certain spaces of polynomials (more precisely, \lq\lq complements of discriminants\rq\rq ) by using a spectral sequence (to which and its variants we shall refer as the Vassiliev spectral sequence).
 The most relevant example for us is the following.
 For $\K=\R$ or $\C$, let $\P^d_n(\K)$ denote the space of all $\K$-coefficients monic polynomials $f(z)\in \K [z]$ of degree $d$ which have no {\it real} root of multiplicity $\geq n$ (but may have complex ones of arbitrary multiplicity).
 By identifying $S^1=\R\cup \{ \infty\}$ and $\C =\R^2$, we have {\it the jet map}

 defined by

 for $(f(z),\alpha)\in\P^d_n(\K)\times S^1$, where $[d]_2\in \{0,1\}$ is the integer $d$ mod $2$, and $d(\K)$ denotes the positive integer defined by

 For $\K =\R$, Vassiliev \cite{Va} obtained the following result: \begin{theorem}[\cite{Va} (cf. \cite{GKY2}, \cite{KY1})] The jet map $j^{d,1}_{n,\R}:\P^d_n(\R) \to \Omega_{[d]_2}\RP^{n-1}$ is a homotopy equivalence through dimension $(\lfloor \frac{d}{n}\rfloor+1)(n-2)-1$ for $n\geq 4$ and a homology equivalence through dimension $\lfloor \frac{d}{3}\rfloor$ for $n=3$, where $\lfloor x\rfloor$ denotes the integer part of a real number $x$.